 Heat about 1/2 inch of oil in a frying pan, over medium-high heat.

-When oil is hot, fry patties, do not overcrowd the oil.
+When the oil is hot, fry patties, do not overcrowd the oil.

 Fry for 5 minutes, until golden brown, gently flip patties and fry the other side.